sourcegraph/about/handbook/product/product_management/direction_template.md

 This page outlines the vision, strategy and goals of the MyProductArea team.
 You can use this section to describe what your scope is, and where your product is today.

+As you write this document, keep in mind that focusing on problems to solve more than lists of features tends to be a better way to approach communicating with customers, as it leaves room for learning between what you know now and what you deliver in the end.
+This is not to say you never talk about features, but especially as you get [further out in planning](https://medium.com/@jobv/the-nearsighted-roadmap-57fa57b5906a) the blend of features vs. problems to solve should move more towards the latter.

 Quicklinks:

 - [MyProductArea Backlog](#TODO)